hgscott/github-tutorial/README.md

 Now that you’ve created a commit, it’s time to share your proposed change through a pull request!

 **What is a pull request?**: Collaboration happens on a pull request.
 The pull request shows the changes in your branch to other people.
-This pull request is going to keep the changes you just made on your branch and propose applying them to the `main` branch.
+This pull request is going to keep the changes you just made on your branch and propose applying them to the `develop` branch.
 <br>:tv: [Video: Introduction to pull requests](https://youtu.be/kJr-PIfLDl4)

 ### :keyboard: Activity: Create a pull request